The FLAMINGO project: cosmology with the redshift dependence of weak gravitational lensing peaks

-Instead, if we focus on the cosmology variations in the right panel, we see greater differences in amplitude and evolution.
-We distinguish two subgroups in this panel.
+Instead, if we focus on the cosmology variations in the right panels, we see greater differences in amplitude and evolution.
+We distinguish two subgroups in these panels.
 The first group, consisting of the neutrino mass variations and LS8, shows a different redshift evolution compared to the runs using the fiducial cosmology.
 Neutrinos act as a form of hot DM, thereby suppressing structure formation \citep[e.g.][]{Lesgourgues2006neutrinos}{}{}.
 This is reflected in the lower value of $\sigma_\mathrm{8}$, as shown in the next to last column in Table~\ref{tab:simulations}.
 LS8, which has a lower value of $\sigma_8$ by design, and the higher neutrino mass variations have a lower value of $\sigma_\mathrm{8}$ than the fiducial cosmology.
 Consequently, there are fewer massive haloes in these simulations.
 This difference in the number of massive clusters in these simulations, compared to L1$\_$m9, increases with redshift.
 This is also reflected in the redshift distributions, as those belonging to the more massive neutrino and LS8 variations are increasingly more suppressed at higher $z$.

 The second group, consisting of the Planck and decaying dark matter models, shows no strong difference in the redshift evolution compared to L1$\_$m9.
 The \textit{Planck} cosmology has a 3.3 per cent higher value of $\Omega_{\mathrm{m}}$ and only a 0.6 per cent lower value of $\sigma_8$.
 Considering the HMF, larger values of $\Omega_{\mathrm{m}}$ increase the overall amplitude of the HMF, whereas a lower $\sigma_8$ moves the exponential drop to lower halo masses \citep[e.g.][]{Xhakaj2023hmf}{}{}.
 Assuming all peaks emanate from a single halo, we expect the Planck and L1$\_$m9 (i.e. DES Y3 ‘3 × 2pt + All Ext.’) to differ primarily in the total number of haloes as the difference in $\Omega_{\mathrm{m}}$ is a factor 5 greater than the difference in $\sigma_8$.
 This is reflected in the redshift distributions, as the Planck model has more peaks overall, but there is no apparent difference in the redshift evolution.